hvdthong/PatchNetTool/deeplearning/README.md

 Dataset details
 ----------------

-* The dataset is put in two folders ./data and ./data_defect4j.
-The folder ./data includes four projects, namely Ant, Aspectj, Lucene, and Rhino, whereas the folder ./data_defect4j includes three projects, namely Lang, Math, and Time.
+* The dataset is put in the folder ./data.

 Example running